snowflakedb/snowflake-connector-net/README.md

 The Snowflake .NET connector supports most core functionality.
 Currently, the PUT and GET commands are not supported.
 All other query types are supported.

-The Snowflake .NET connector supports the the following minimum .NET framework and libraries versions:
+The Snowflake .NET connector supports the the following .NET framework and libraries versions:

 - .NET Framework 4.7.2
 - .NET Framework 4.7.3